Musty-coder4/chess-streamlit-app/README.md

 │       ├── __init__.py       # Initializes the UI package
 │       └── streamlit_ui.py   # Streamlit UI components for the chess game
 ├── requirements.txt           # Lists project dependencies
-├── .gitignore                 # Specifies files to ignore in Git └── README.md                  # Documentation for the project
+└── README.md                  # Documentation for the project
 ```